CosmWasm/cw-plus/PATTERNS.md

 The downside, is that you must trust the hooked contracts highly.
-They cannot break the logic of the original contract, but they can "brick it" (Denial of Service).
+They cannot break the logic of the original contract, but they can "brick it" (Denial of Service - when they return an error and the datastore transaction gets rolled back).
 They also increase the gas cost of the normal call, and must be kept to a very limited set, or the gas price will be extremely high.
 Currently, I would only support this if you need an "admin" (or InitMsg) to set/remove hooks.
-And removing hooks does itself not trigger a hook, so this can always suceed to remove load if the hooks start making trouble.
+And removing hooks does itself not trigger a hook, so this can always succeed to remove load if the hooks start making trouble.

 TODO: add references to cw4-group implementation when completed